 The girl or scary child-woman that emerges from the porous screen of crackling static to attack the world could almost be a figure of the cyborg that haunts our anxieties regarding the digital.
+The child-woman, possibly from a small town, revealing her nakedness willingly or forcibly stripped and exposed on pornographic websites and spreading like an addiction or a virus through networks.
+Several clips show the girl who is aware of the presence of the camera, but the first gesture towards the removal of clothes or towards the camera is often forced by the person holding the camera or another man.
+It is in that moment of anxiety, fear that the guilt of the viewer contracts with the hesitation of the girl, but this is broken as the momentum of video or pornography, and guilt and trepidation is overtaken by the sharpness of arousal or even just expectation.

-The child-woman starved of attention and love, perhaps coming from a small town, exposing herself or unwillingly stripped and exposed on pornographic websites and spreading like an addiction or a virus through networks.
-Perhaps she is crawling through the wires and bursting into the (laptop and computer) screens of the well-fed and the whole in big cities, in their padded offices and conservative households.
-The porosity of the screen from where she emerges would suck us in, expose our desires to be watched, to be taped and consumed as (someone's) pornography.
-Contact with her would render us into a traveling virus like her - a child-woman made of digital and video static that can infect you and suck you into a parallel surreal universe.
+The porosity of the screen from where this figure emerges could suck us in, expose our desires to be watched, to be taped and consumed as (someone's) pornography.
+Contact with her would render us into a travelling virus like her - a child-woman made of digital and video static.
 This figure is subsumed in the anxious retellings of urban legends around pornographic clips that circulated in the early 2000s.
-These urban legends (of how the girl or the couple committed suicide once the clip was circulation, have fled the country or have been locked away by parents, forcibly married off by their families) are about the anxieties around sexuality, culture, pressures of heteronormativity, safety, family and rejection or being outcast from society.
+These urban legends of how the girl or the couple committed suicide once the clip was circulation, have fled the country or have been locked away by parents, forcibly married off by their families are about the anxieties around sexuality, culture, pressures of heteronormativity, family and rejection or being outcast from society.
+They also are a response to the incomplete nature of the clip itself, that invites projection into the lives of others and its tactile quality that allows a slippage between the viewer and figures in the clip.

-Another indication that the tactile nature of the image plays an essential role in the ways in which contemporary pornography circulates, is in the case of Mysore Mallige.
-The film that is entirely in night shot evoked and involved many viewers who had a range of relations to it.
-This is best documented in the series of films done by Bharath Murthy on Mysore Mallige.
-In his film on Mysore Mallige, the viewers argue over whether the girl is for real or she is a porn actress (as if one cancels the other) and how they are attracted to what is seemingly genuine about her and also the film (extending this notion of realness to their emotions - they are a couple in love, as if again sex without love is unreal).
-In an interesting moment, one of the viewers says that he saw the same film with the night shot corrected and the colours restored to normal.
+The tactile nature of the image plays an essential role in the ways in which contemporary pornography circulates, and this is especially evident in the case of Mysore Mallige.
+The film that is entirely in night shot which gives a greenish, almost ghostly tint to the video, and many times the camera goes close into the face and body of the girl - the surface is that of a blur but the implicit invitation is to touch.
+The way in which the original pornographic video is shot evoked and involved many viewers who had a range of relations to it, which are best documented in the series of films done by Bharath Murthy.
+In his film, the viewers (boys who are students in college or school) argue over whether the girl in the video is for real or whether she is a porn actress (as if one cancels the other) and how they are attracted to what is seemingly genuine about her and also the film.
+This notion of realness is also extended to the emotions of those in the illicitly circulated video - they are not merely making a pornographic video, but are a couple in love.
+In an interesting moment in Murthy's documentary film, one of the viewers says that he saw the same film with the night shot corrected and the colours restored to normal.
 In his rather vehemently stated opinion in the documentary, the film corrected was not the same thing.
 As he said - "it didn't have the same impact".
-Bharat Murthy's film tracks down a particular moment in the original film as well - a moment when a curtain is moved to reveal an old fort in Mysore nearby, but also light falls on the girl revealing it is daylight outside and also the colour of her skin, clothes and hair.
-That brief revelation that startles carries a certain charge - as if an intimate detail is suddenly and abruptly revealed; and this charge would be lost by the whole film being colour-corrected.
-The night shot on camera also allows for a certain ghostly quality to the image, which goes intensely close to the eyes and face of the girl, inviting the viewer into the film and the moment.